matacoder/senior/README.md

 Thus, in Python 2.3, we abandoned my home-grown 2.2 MRO algorithm in favor of the academically vetted C3 algorithm.
 One outcome of this is that Python will now reject any inheritance hierarchy that has an inconsistent ordering of base classes.
 For instance, in the previous example, there is an ordering conflict between class X and Y. For class X, there is a rule that says class A should be checked before class B. However, for class Y, the rule says that class B should be checked before A. In isolation, this discrepancy is fine, but if X and Y are ever combined together in the same inheritance hierarchy for another class (such as in the definition of class Z), that class will be rejected by the C3 algorithm.
 This, of course, matches the Zen of Python's "errors should never pass silently" rule.

 **In Python, the MRO is from bottom to top and left to right.
 This means that, first, the method is searched in the class of the object.
-If it’s not found, it is searched in the immediate super class.
+If it's not found, it is searched in the immediate super class.
 In the case of multiple super classes, it is searched left to right, in the order by which was declared by the developer.
 For example:**

 ## Mixins